-The amount of revenue to be recognized is based on the consideration the Company expects to receive in exchange for its goods and services.
-For contracts that contain multiple performance obligations, the Company allocates the consideration to which it expects to be entitled to each performance obligation based on relative standalone selling prices and recognizes the related revenue when or as control of each individual performance obligation is transferred to customers.
+The amount of revenue to be recognized is based on the transaction price the Company expects to receive in exchange for its goods and services.
+For contracts that contain multiple performance obligations, the Company allocates the transaction price to each performance obligation and recognizes the related revenue when or as control of each individual performance obligation is transferred to customers.